naruto107ak/python-simple-calculator/README.md

-made a simple python calculator for basic operations like addition,subtraction,multiplication and division
+made a data base management system for a salon